 Until you get up and running for a while, you are only guessing as to your actual needs.
 Many service providers will at any time during a contract period allow you the opportunity to upgrade your package if you need more space and bandwidth and special features (or downgrade your package if you need less).

 And don't be fooled by the "unlimited bandwidth" advertised by some providers.
 Likely somewhere in the fine print it says they can charge extra for "unusually high useage" or cut off your service when their unstated limits are reached.
-You probably will be invited to buy a bigger package.
+You then probably would be invited to buy a bigger package.

-Chances are the files you have been working with are jpeg (extension .jpg) as they came out of the camera.
+JPEG or JPG Files.
+Chances are the files you have been working with are JPEG (extension .jpg) as they came out of the camera.
 For the purpose of producing quickly edited Web postings, saving and resaving a few copies will not be detrimental to the relatively low quality and resolution needed for the on screen final picture.

-The alternative strategy is to save your first working copy of the original camera file in a tiff or psd format that introduces no loss of detail.
+The alternative strategy is to save your first working copy of the original JPEG camera file in a TIFF or PSD format that introduces no loss of detail.
 Typically you can then manipulate the file, and save all the interim versions you want (or have the space for, because these can be very large files), without any compression loss whatsoever.

 Photo Manipulation Software

-Your scanner and/or camera probably came with some basic photo manipulation software that will suit the most basic needs of improving less than perfect images.
+Your scanner and/or camera probably came with some basic or even advanced photo manipulation software that will suit the most common needs of improving less than perfect original images.

 Sometimes the easiest way to get a better picture is to simply retake the scan or photo.
 Kinda hard when the photo was from your holidays, or the scan was of a page you borrowed and returned.